 Sack Hall on the southwest corner of campus has many classrooms as well as labs for biology, chemistry, and physics.
 The President's Office, Advancement Office, and Business Office are all housed in Sack Hall, as well as several faculty offices.
 The wrestling team's workout facility is in the lower level of Sack Hall.

-McGehee Hall has six newly remodeled classrooms on the upper level and two on the lower level, as well the student activity space on the main floor.
+McGehee Hall also has six classrooms on the upper level and two on the lower level, as well the student activity space on the main floor.
 The main floor houses The Spot, campus coffee shop.
 This building also houses the office of the vice president for spiritual development.

-Middlebrook Hall is home to many faculty offices as well as the Student SUCCESS Center, where you can receive free tutoring and other academic services.
-The basement of Middlebrook has three high-tech classrooms that are equipped for dynamic, group centered learning, as well as independent study space.
+Middlebrook Hall is home to many faculty offices as well as three high-tech classrooms that are equipped for dynamic, group centered learning, as well as independent study space.
 Campus IT offices are also housed in Middlebrook Hall.

 This historic campus structure was built in 1903 and was the second building constructed on the campus.
 Over the years, it has been used for many purposes: a music conservatory, residence hall, cafeteria, post office, classroom space and faculty offices.
 Currently, Hulitt Hall is undergoing a major makeover thanks to a $3 million gift provided to kick-start the largest single renovation project in college history.
 Changes will include a new entryway designed to match the original structure and make the building ADA compliant.
 The renewed facility will be the home for much of the college administration, clustering several offices together in a way that will better meet the needs of current students and campus guests.
 A third-floor conference center will provide a new meeting space for campus and community needs.
 (Hulitt Hall Gallery)